Set#

 Implicit Set Definition (via Domain Forwarding)#

 As seen above, sets can be defined through data statements in the declaration.
 Alternatively, sets can be defined implicitly through data statements of other symbols which use these sets as domains.
-This is called domain forwarding which can be achieved by using left angle < in GAMS syntax.
-This is illustrated in the following example:
+This is called domain forwarding and is illustrated in the following example:

 from gamspy import Container, Set, Parameter